Kentico/xperience-by-kentico-k13ecommerce/README.md

 dotnet add package Kentico.Xperience.Store.Rcl
 ```

-Add this package to your Kentico Xperience 13 ASP.NET.Core application (live site or create standalone application for
+Add this package to your Kentico Xperience 13 ASP.NET.Core application (live site or create standalone application
 when your KX 13 live site is not running)

 ```powershell